cyjiix29/My-Profile/README.md

 # My Profile

 <h6 align="center">
-Cyril John P. Angeles is a first-year college student with a strong passion for programming and technology. he has hands on experience with Java, C, and C++, and enjoys tackling challenging problems and creating innovative solutions.
+Cyril John P. Angeles is a first-year college student with a strong passion for programming and technology.
+He has hands on experience with Java, C, and C++, and enjoys tackling challenging problems and creating innovative solutions.
 Driven by a desire to learn and improve, Cyril aims to become a web developer, contributing to meaningful and forward thinking projects.
 </h6>

 ## About Me